LucasGdosR/advent_of_code_24/day20/README.md

 2. Part 2:
 - Depth-limited breadth-first search;
+- Circular buffer queue implementation that calculates size based on start/end pointers;
+- Chained hash set implementation on top of an arena with 0 collisions for the given input;
 - Python: playing with condition checking and `cheating_steps` incrementing was enough to speed up the code by 100%.
-I thought this was remarkable, although it made the code slightly less readable.
+I thought this was remarkable, although it made the code slightly less readable;
+- C: this needed a bunch of sentinels to avoid checking the boundaries, so I added more generic sentinel logic based on macros;
+- C: doing some math allowed me to come up with precise limits for data structures.
+Knowing queues need at most 80 elements, and hash sets need at most 841 elements, was calculated by hand;
+- C: trying different hash set sizes and hash functions led to massive reductions in collisions.
+I was able to reach 0 collisions for my personal input with this implementation, using a prime number for the size, and making each coordinate not interfere with each other;
+- C: instead of incrementing and decrementing the queue's size with every enqueue/dequeue operation, I calculated it out of the start/end pointers.
+This is handy when asking for the length isn't as frequent as enqueuing and dequeuing.